ucsb-cs32/s21/_lab/lab02.md

 <p>The state data should have the same demographic information that the county data has, that is age and education.
 State data will need data in addition to what is stored in a county (especially associated with averaging the county data).
 But, yes, this does mean you will have
 two classes that are very similar but represent different regional zones and store different data (as mentioned above, we will revisit this design as we expand our data project).</p>

-<p>This class should be implemented in the emptry provided files stateDemog.h and stateDemog.cpp.</p>
+<p>This class should be implemented in the empty provided files stateDemog.h and stateDemog.cpp.</p>

 <h3 id="create-and-propogate-data-into-a-hashmap-to-aggregate-county-data-to-state-data">Create and propagate data into a hashmap to aggregate county data to state data</h3>
 <p>Use an STL hashmap in order to associate any county data with it’s state (i.e. recall our demogData class has a string which is the name of the state where that county is located).
 Again you have choices here.
-Do what makes sense for you solution.</p>
+Do what makes sense for your solution.</p>

 <p>Depending on the order you tackle these tasks, don’t forget that one task is to average the demographic data for all counties into state level demographic data.</p>